Bootstrap

 Different Environments

-Don't hesitate to customize the Bootstrap class according to your needs.
-You can add parameters to the bootWebApplication() method to differentiate between web projects.
-Alternatively, you can add other methods, such as bootTestEnvironment() to initialize the environment for unit tests, bootConsoleApplication() for scripts called from the command line, and so on.
+Feel free to modify the Bootstrap class according to your needs.
+You can add parameters to the bootWebApplication() method to distinguish between web projects.
+Or we can add other methods, such as bootTestEnvironment() which initializes the environment for unit tests, bootConsoleApplication() for scripts called from the command line, etc.

 public function bootTestEnvironment(): Nette\DI\Container